astarte-platform/astarte/doc/pages/architecture/030-interface.md

 Since Astarte 0.11, Aggregations cannot have endpoints with depth 1.
-This was an erroneously allowed behavior in Astarte 0.10 which is kept for retrocompatibility - however, new interfaces should ensure each endpoint in an aggreate has at least depth 2, as support for depth 1 will be removed in a future release.
+This was an erroneously allowed behavior in Astarte 0.10 which is kept for retrocompatibility - however, new interfaces should ensure each endpoint in an aggregate has at least depth 2, as support for depth 1 will be removed in a future release.
 This change has been done to be consistent with AppEngine API design, and to ensure that path `/` is not ambiguous.